 9. You should also provide evidence of either having received BCG immunisation against TB or a Heaf test grade 2-3 / Mantoux test 6 – 14mm and evidence of immunity to Varicella (Chickenpox) either by positive history of having the virus or by blood test.

 Dentistry is an extremely popular subject at Birmingham.
 During our selection process academic excellence is only one criterion; it is vital to be able to show that you are highly motivated towards a career in dentistry and possess other qualities required of a dentist.
 You will be required to declare your commitment, involvement and understanding of the need to be working for the benefit of others in the wider community.
 You must also demonstrate an understanding of the empathy needed when dealing with different members of our society.

-Our system is designed to find students keen to acquire the knowledge to carry out clinical treatments demanding a high degree of skill and precision.
+Our system is designed to find suitable and capable students keen to become our future dentists.
 We look carefully, therefore, not only at your academic record and potential, but consider fully your confidential report and non-academic interests and achievements.